-Brady Unified School District is listed as the fiscal agent on an ASES grant with a CBO listed as a partner, or co-applicant.
-Brady Unified School District has requested a fiscal agent change to have the CBO listed as the fiscal agent of the grant.
-Would this be allowable?
-Why or why not?

-No, this would not be allowable because a community based organization is not eligible to be a fiscal agent for our ASES Programs.

-Sonnenburg County Office of Education currently is the fiscal agent for two districts in their county, who are also listed as partners on the ASES grant.
-The County Office of Education no longer wants to be the fiscal agent and has requested that one of the districts become the fiscal agent for all of the sites in both districts.
-Would this be allowable?
-Why or why not?
+Brady Unified School District is listed as a fiscal agent on an ASES grant with a CBO listed as a partner or co-applicant.
+Brady Unified School District has requested a fiscal agent change to have the CBO listed as a fiscal agent of the grant.
+Would this be allowable, why or why not?
+No, this would not be allowable because a community based organization is not eligible to be a fiscal agent for our ASES programs.
+Sonnenburg County Office of Education is currently listed as a fiscal agent for two districts in their county who are listed as partners on the ASES grant.
+The County Office of Education no longer wants to be the fiscal agent and has requested that one of the school districts become the fiscal agent for all of the sites in both districts.
+Would this be allowable, why or why not?
 This would be allowable because the district is an eligible entity and they are keeping all of the sites together.

-The last grant modification we will be reviewing is a school site substitution.

-A school site substitution is a permanent change to move an existing program from one site to another site within the same Local Education Agency.
+The last grant modification we will be reviewing is a School Site Substitution.
+A School Site Substitution is a permanent change to move an existing program from one site to another site within the same local education agency.
 This change can be requested when a school is closing down or restructuring.
-This modification is also available for all three of our grants programs, ASES, 21st CCLC and 21st CCLC ASSETs.

-There are a few requirements that must be in place in order to qualify for a school site substitution.

-First, the new school site must agree to the assurances and terms of the grant.

-Next, the transfer must be requested from one site to another within the same local education agency.

-Lastly, the funding at the proposed school site can not exceed the legislative cap.
-So, if you are requesting to transfer the funds to a school site that doesn't have a program, you will be able to transfer all of the funds.
-However, if you are requesting to transfer the funds to a school site that has an existing program, the site you are transferring to may not exceed the legislative cap listed in Education Code.
+This modification is also available for all three of our grant programs ASES, 21st CCLC, and 24 CCLC ASSETs There are a few requirements that must be in place in order to qualify for a school site substitution First, the new school site must agree to the assurances and terms of the grant.
+Next, the transfer must be requested from one site to another site within the same local education agency.
+Lastly, the funding at the proposed school site cannot exceed the legislative cap.
+So if you are requesting to transfer the funds to a new school site that doesn't have a program, you will be able to transfer all of the funds.
+However, if you are requesting to transfer the funds to a school site that has an existing program, the site you are transferring to, may not exceed the legislative cap listed in education code.
 However, large school adjustments will be considered.
 A large school adjustment is when a school can request to receive additional funding because they are considered to be a large school.
-Education Code considers a school "large" if an elementary school has over 600 students registered or a middle school has over 900 students registered.
-To figure out how much the grant is eligible to be increased by, simply take the number of students enrolled in the school that is over the large school definition, either 600 or 900, and multiply that number by \$113.

-For example, if an elementary school has 700 students enrolled in the school, that is 100 students over the large school definition.
-So, we would multiply 100 by \$113 which means the site is eligible to receive an additional \$11,300 over the legislative cap.

-The school site must also be in good standing with the Expanded Learning Division, meaning they have submitted all required reports and have no outstanding Federal Program Monitoring or audit findings.

-Additionally, the school site that you are transferring the funds to, needs to satisfy either requirement:
+Education code considers a school large, if an elementary school has over 600 students registered or a middle school has over 900 students registered.
+To figure out how much the grant is eligible to be increased by, simply take the number of students enrolled in the school that is over the large school definition, either 600, or 900, and multiply that number by \$113.
+For example, if an elementary school has 700 students enrolled in the school, that is 100 students over the large school definition, so we would multiply 100 by \$113, which means the site is eligible to receive an additional eleven thousand three hundred dollars over the legislative cap.
+The school site must also be in good standing with the Expanded Learning Division, meaning they have submitted all of the required reports and have no outstanding Federal Program Monitoring or audit findings.
+Additionally, the school site that you are transferring the funds to needs to satisfy either requirement.